-The neuroscientists examined these relations with the help of thirty-two children with cochlear implant in both ears.
-They carried out a test after twelve, eighteen, and twenty-four months after implantation that tested their ability to recognize words: The young study participants were shown pictures of objects which were named either correctly or incorrectly.
+The neuroscientists examined these relations with the help of thirty-two children with cochlear implants in both ears.
+They carried out a test twelve, eighteen, and twenty-four months after implantation that tested their ability to recognize words: The young study participants were shown pictures of objects which were named either correctly or incorrectly.
 In parallel to this, the scientist analyzed the brain activities of the little ones using electroencephalography (EEG).
 If the researchers detected an effect in the EEG known as N400, they knew that the child registered the incorrect word.
 This means they had established a stable connection between objects and their names.
 They had learned the word.

 “Children with cochlear implants could help us understand the general processes of language acquisition and determine which single steps are age-dependent” Angela D. Friederici explains, study leader and head of MPI CBS.
 “We now know that age does not affect how fast children learn words.
 On the contrary, they seem to catch up even if they were previously disadvantaged.”
 Upcoming studies should now focus on why some of the affected children, despite these findings, struggle to reach the level of their contemporaries with normal hearing.

 Reference: “Establishing a mental lexicon with cochlear implants: an ERP study with young children” by Niki K. Vavatzanidis, Dirk Mürbe, Angela D. Friederici and Anja Hahne, 17 January 2018, Scientific Reports.